Gabr0/journay-db/README.md

 # journay-db
 Python journay using sqlite3.

-Test project for addind removing viewing entrys on a db using peewee
+Test project for adding, removing and viewing entrys on a db using peewee